 Parents enrolling their children in primary school are required by law to provide the school with an immunisation status certificate.

-If your child has received all scheduled vaccinations including the four years of age vaccinations, the Australian Childhood Immunisation Register (ACIR) will automatically send you a completed immunisation certificate.
-If your child has had all scheduled vaccinations and you have not received this certificate please call ACIR on 1800 653 809.
+If your child has received all scheduled vaccinations including the four years of age vaccinations, the Australian Immunisation Register (AIR) will automatically send you a completed immunisation certificate.
+If your child has had all scheduled vaccinations and you have not received this certificate please call AIR on 1800 653 809.

 For further advice about immunisation certificates, please call Council on 9840 9256 or use our online service request form.